 2. Looking west along View Street.
 The 5 storey street wall, with set back towers provides a sense of enclosure in proportion to the width of the right-of-way.

-&lt;sup>1 Minimum setbacks will be confirmed in the zoning bylaw.
-Setbacks exclude parapets, cornices, balconies, guardrails and other minor architectural elements.
+1 Setbacks exclude parapets, cornices, balconies, guardrails and other minor architectural elements.